What is Geomatics?

 The School of Architecture, Planning and Geomatics offers a number of streams in the BSc (Geomatics) degree.
 These are intended to provide graduates with a qualification that is flexible and allow entry into a number of different careers.
 Moreover, specialist knowledge of spatial information science and spatial data acquisition (a feature of all streams) provides a geomatics professional operating in another area of specialization (e.g. geology or environmental science) with an advantage over competitors.

-The four-year BSc (Geomatics) degree, awarded by the Faculty of Engineering and the Built Environment, offers three streams within the degree programme, with some flexibility within these streams.
-The streams are:
+The four-year BSc (Geomatics) degree, awarded by the Faculty of Engineering and the Built Environment, offers the following streams within the degree programme:

-BSc(Geomatics) in Geoinformatics, a four year Geomatics degree with a third year major in one of the following
+BSc(Geomatics) in Geoinformatics, a four year Geomatics degree majoring in either Computer Science or Environmental and Geographic Science.

-BSc(Geomatics) in Surveying, a four year geomatics, and surveying degree
+BSc(Geomatics) in Surveying, a four year Geomatics degree majoring in Surveying.

 Students wishing to specialise further may register for a Masters (or a Doctoral degree if a Masters degree has been attained) and join the large team of enthusiastic and multi-national postgraduate students.
 Entrance Merit Scholarships are available from the University of Cape Town for new postgraduate students.
 The closing date for applications is the 31st November.
 This handbook is targeted at undergraduate students, and prospective postgraduate students should refer to the Geomatics web page for more details of postgraduate options.